readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

            c = getchar();
        }
    }
-The relational operator != means ``not equal to''.
+The relational operator != means "not equal to".